nuxt-community/sentry-module/docs/content/en/guide/setup.md

   sentry: {
     dsn: '', // Enter your project's DSN.
     // Additional Module Options.
-    config: {
     // Optional Sentry SDK configuration.
     // Those options are shared by both the Browser and the Server instances.
     // Browser-only and Server-only options should go
     // into `clientConfig` and `serverConfig` objects respectively.
-    },
   }
 }
 ```